netbox-community/ansible_modules/docs/plugins/modules/netbox_interface/netbox.netbox.netbox_interface_module.rst

     To install it use: :code:`ansible-galaxy collection install netbox.netbox`.

-    To use it in a playbook, specify: :code:`netbox.netbox.netbox_inventory_item`.
+    To use it in a playbook, specify: :code:`netbox.netbox.netbox_interface`.

 .. version_added

-.. versionadded:: 0.1.0 of
+.. versionadded:: 2.8 of

 .. contents::
    :local: